 There you have it.
-The previous tips given is what you can do to prevent a house break-in.
-In case you think someone has already broken into your home, call the police at the 911 line and wait until they arrive.
+The previous tips given are what you can do to prevent a house break-in.
+In case you think someone has already broken into your home, call the police on the 911 line and wait until they arrive.
 They have experience dealing with those types of situations.
 Update your inventory regularly.
 Knowing what you have will help the police know which items were recovered and which ones you need to claim.

 *Disclaimer; The suggestions above are the ideas of Blue Ray Ventures, and not necessarily the opinion of ADT or SafeStreets USA.